Spruce Power Holding Corporatio (SPRU) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Spruce Power Holding Corporatio (SPRU) by analysts is $6.00, The public float for SPRU is 93.80M, and at present, short sellers hold a 1.76% of that float.
-On March 14, 2023, the average trading volume of SPRU was 575.82K shares.
+The average price point forecasted by analysts for Spruce Power Holding Corporatio (SPRU) is $6.00, The public float for SPRU is 93.80M, and currently, short sellers hold a 1.76% ratio of that floaft.
+The average trading volume of SPRU on March 20, 2023 was 542.51K shares.

 SPRU’s Market Performance

-During the last 5 trading sessions, SPRU fell by -4.94%, which changed the moving average for the period of 200-days by -32.67% in comparison to the 20-day moving average, which settled at $0.9681.
-In addition, Spruce Power Holding Corporatio saw -9.69% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SPRU rose by +8.77%, which changed the moving average for the period of 200-days by -32.58% in comparison to the 20-day moving average, which settled at $0.9004.
+In addition, Spruce Power Holding Corporatio saw -11.24% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading